Unhappy with Your Marriage but Your Spouse Doesn’t Want to Do Therapy?

 Modeling Positive Change

 What therapy can do for your marriage even if your spouse will not go is to allow you to become a carrier of the dynamic change.
-Although it is natural to want your other half to change in order for the relationship work better, you also must put efforts on where YOU have room for growth.
+Although it is natural to want your other half to change in order for the relationship work better.
+You also must put efforts on where YOU have room for growth.

 If instead you do the work on your own behaviors, communication and emotional regulation it sets an example for your spouse.
 One partner taking action to grow will often lead the other parter down their personal growth path as well.
-Your work with the therapist should help you to see what parts of how your marriage is now that are attributable, not only for the problems and disconnection between partners but also as a result of changes YOU need to be making.
+Your work with the therapist should help you to see what parts of how your marriage is now that are attributable.
+Not only for the problems and disconnection between partners but also as a result of changes YOU need to be making.

 For example, if you are critical and disconnected in your communication therapy aims to teach you a more soft empathetic way of sharing.
 Your partner may then act accordingly, and you will receive quite a different response from them without having to refer it for therapy.